Most of this is from a August 1994 press release by Tom Carroll, then President of CHANGE-NY:

 The CHANGE-NY study also noted that sending the welfare recipient to Harvard University would be cheaper than the current approach.
-The cost of tuition, family housing, meals, and campus health services at Harvard is $31,692 per year-- less than what New York shells out annually for a welfare recipient.
+The cost of tuition, family housing, meals, health services at Harvard is $31,692 per year -- less than what New York shells out annually for a welfare recipient.

 Carroll explained that while not everyone makes this much on welfare, many do.
 The example provided -- a woman with two children -- is the typical recipient, contrary to the common stereotype of a single able-bodied male on welfare.

 "The impulse to be generous to those who fall on hard times is natural -- and commendable.
 But the state's taxpayers simply cannot afford this level of generosity.
 And, this so-called compassion is not in the interests of the welfare recipient either, who would be better served by self-sufficiency instead of long-term dependency," Carroll added.

 Since 1982, New York has spent more than $180 billion waging the "War on Poverty."
 The result: the state's poverty rate went up, not down.

 In 1982, New York had fewer than 1.3 million welfare recipients (AFDC and Home Relief).
 Today, New York has more than 1.6 Million welfare recipients -- a 25 percent increase.